SherG/tester1/site/content/post/how-do-i-prioritize-my-fitness-goals-tips-from-a-5-star-trainer.md

 title: How Do I Prioritize My Fitness Goals?
 Tips From a 5-Star Trainer
 date: 2019-01-26T03:46:28.181Z
 description: >
-  Starting with small, easily achievable goals and then building momentum towards more grand goals is the way to get traction.
+  Start with small, easily achievable goals and build momentum towards bigger goals.
+This is the way to get traction.
 ---
 One of the great things about being an exercise newbie however is that you can often achieve multiple goals at once.